Log in

 Current Board Members

-President Elect: Catherine Marreiro, PhD, ABPP-CN
+President: Catherine Marreiro, PhD, ABPP-CN

 Dr. Marreiro (PSY26835) is a board-certified clinical neuropsychologist with over 13 years of experience in the assessment of neurological and psychological conditions affecting adolescents and adults.
 She is the Director of Neuropsychology at the Ray Dolby Brain Health Center (RDBHC) at California Pacific Medical Center.